-Spring's small pink blooms give way to large heart-shape leaves that fill the canopy with a beautiful, coarse texture.
-Seedpods hold onto the branches into the fall, adding great winter interest.
-Colored foliage varieties add even more appeal to this wonderful tree.
+Spring's small pink blooms give way to heart-shape leaves that fill the canopy with a beautiful, coarse texture.
+Seedpods hold onto the branches into the fall, adding winter interest.
+Colored foliage varieties add even more appeal to this wonderful small tree.

-Redbuds are a great addition to any garden.
-Their pink or white blooms emerge directlly on the stems and branches of the trees, creating a unique look in early spring.
+Redbuds make a lovely addition to any garden.
+Their pink or white blooms emerge directly on the stems and branches of the trees, creating a unique look in early spring.
 After flowers are done blooming, foliage shades range from burgundy to gold to orange, making it a tree that works well with a variety of plants.

 Redbud Care Must-Knows